Russia and Uzbekistan launch work on nuclear power plant

 Uzbekistan expects to pour first concrete no earlier than 2020 because of the project’s complexity.
 The two-block, 2.4 gigawatt plant is expected to start producing power in 2028.

-Today, most electric power in Uzbekistan is generated by gas turbines, but the Central Asian, formerly Soviet republic says it wants to use its large natural gas reserves more efficiently and extract more added value from them.
+Today, most electric power in Uzbekistan is generated by gas turbines, but the country wants to extract more added value from its gas reserves.

-Tashkent signed agreements with Gazprom and several other Russian companies aimed at exploration and development of a few new hydrocarbon deposits as well as building a new chemical plant.
+The nuclear project launch was a highlight of Putin’s state visit to Tashkent, which saw the two sides also signed a number of other agreements, including in the energy sector.

+Russia’s Gazprom signed a production-sharing agreement for the Dzhel gas field where it aims to produce about 300 million cubic metres a year at peak, a small project by the region’s standards.
+LUKOIL, signed a memorandum on exploration work, and Russian businessman Andrei Filatov signed an agreement with an Uzbek state firm over a project to develop a gas field and build a chemical plant.

-Producing the same amount of energy as a nuclear power plant using modern gas turbines would consume over 3.5 billion cubic metres of gas a year, according to Jurabek Mirzamahmudov, head of Uzbekistan’s nuclear energy agency UzAtom.
+Producing the same amount of energy as a nuclear power plant using modern gas turbines would consume more than 3.5 billion cubic metres of gas a year, according to Jurabek Mirzamahmudov, head of Uzbekistan’s nuclear energy agency UzAtom.

 “This is feedstock for one petrochemicals plant which could produce half a million tonnes of polymers,” he told reporters this week.

-Uzbekistan also exports gas to Russia and China.
+Uzbekistan also exports gas by pipeline to Russia and China and the latter in particular has steadily increased energy purchases from Central Asia.

 Mirzamahmudov said it was possible Uzbekistan would add two more blocks to the plant in the future, doubling its capacity.

-So far, however, the cost is unclear even for the first two blocks.
+So far, however, the cost is not final even for the first two blocks.
 Moscow has put it at $11 billion, but Mirzamahmudov said talks on the matter would start next year and Tashkent hoped the figure could be reduced.

-And, although fuel will make up less than a tenth of the final energy cost, it could also be made cheaper by using a tolling scheme where Uzbek-mined uranium would be processed by Russia, officials say.